Skip to main content

 “Rotary Community Corps are local.
 They are part of the community and help mobilize the community.
 They ensure that local needs are met.
 And most significantly, a Rotary Community Corps has a vested interest in its own success.
 Their members have to live with the results of their work; their commitments are the basis for sustainability.
 Rotary grant projects that establish Rotary Community Corps help to ensure that the project’s impact lives on in the community long after Rotary’s direct support ends.”

-— Ron Denham, past district governor and
+— Ron Denham, past district governor and founder of the

 Water and Sanitation Rotarian Action Group

-Community Solutions for Community
+Community Solutions for Community Challenges

 Rotary Community Corps (RCCs) are teams of men and women who work in partnership with Rotary clubs to improve their communities.
 Each RCC is sponsored by a Rotary club and, as with Rotaract and Interact clubs, the Rotary club acts as its partner in service.
 Some RCCs are created to undertake a specific project, while others tackle larger, more entrenched problems on an ongoing basis.
 RCCs set their own goals based on their communities’